brgrlad/form-validation-challenge/README.md

 My first challenge using Javascript, which I've been self-teaching myself for just over two months.
 This was a great oportunity for me to apply and learn more about the Regex tool as well pratice a bit more of event listeners and DOM manipulation.

 The form checks for two variants: empty inputs and incorrect e-mail format.
-In case the user fails to provide the right information, an error message is shown in the UI indicating what is wrong.
+In case the user fails to provide the right information, an alert is shown in the UI indicating what is wrong.
 If all fields are filled correctly, though, then a confirmation message is displayed.